ladymargehagan/Group26_AfricanFabricStyleGAN-Batiq/README.md

 <h1 align="center">🌍 Generating African Batik Prints Using StyleGAN </h1>

 <p align="justify">
   Welcome to the Batiq project!
 This repository contains the code and resources for generating African Batik prints using StyleGAN.
-Our aim is to leverage the power of deep learning to create unique and authentic Batik designs, celebrating the rich heritage of African culture.
+We aim to leverage the power of deep learning to create unique and authentic Batik designs, celebrating the rich heritage of African culture.
 </p>

 ## Project Overview 💡
 This project aims to develop a machine-learning model to generate African Batik prints using StyleGAN.
-The primary goal is to produce unique Batik designs that can be used by artisans and designers.
+The primary goal is to produce unique Batik designs that artisans and designers can use.
 The project involves data collection, model development, validation, testing, and creating a user-friendly interface for generating new prints.

 ## Dataset 📊
 We used a kaggle dataset containing images of African Batik prints.
 We preprocess the data by resizing images and normalizing pixel values.
 [Link to Kaggle dataset here](https://www.kaggle.com/datasets/mikuns/african-fabric)